Investment Objectives

 Fund Rules

-The Investment Manager of the CC High Income Bond Fund Accumulator – EUR has the duty to ensure that the underlying investments of the funds are well diversified.
+The Investment Manager of the High Income Bond Fund – EUR has the duty to ensure that the underlying investments of the funds are well diversified.
 According to the prospectus, the investment manager has to abide by a number of investment restrictions to safeguard the value of the assets of the fund.
-Some of the restrictions include:

 - The fund may not invest more than 10% of its assets in the same company